 - Avoid herbs with brown leaves or with bits missing.
 They are past their peak and may have already been breakfast, lunch and dinner for neighboring moths.

 - Be sure to select herbs that haven’t been sprayed with any pesticides or herbicides.
-You are probably exploring the herbal remedy route to avoid giving your dogs chemicals, so be sure the herbs you select are chemical-free.
+You are probably exploring the herbal remedy route to avoid giving your dog chemicals, so be sure the herbs you select are chemical-free.

 - With dry herbs, avoid leaves that are too brittle.
 This is a sure sign they are too old and are lacking in their original goodness.

-How to Prepare and Administer Your Herbs
+How to Prepare and Administer Herbs for your Dog

 - Use approximately 1 teaspoon of dried herbs per cup of water or 1-2 tablespoons of fresh herbs per cup of water.